MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-azure-resource-manager-template.md

 [!INCLUDE [applies-to](../../includes/hci-applies-to-23h2.md)]

-This article details the prerequisites and preparation required before you use an Azure Resource Manager template (ARM template) in Azure portal to deploy Azure Stack HCI in your environment.
+This article details how to use an Azure Resource Manager template (ARM template) in the Azure portal to deploy an Azure Stack HCI in your environment.
+The article also contains the prerequisites and the preparation steps required to begin the deployment.

 > [!IMPORTANT]
 > ARM template deployment of Azure Stack HCI, version 23H2 systems is targeted for deployments-at-scale.
 The intended audience for this deployment are IT Administrators who have experience deploying Azure Stack HCI clusters.
 We recommend that you deploy a version 23H2 system via the Azure portal first and then perform subsequent deployments via the ARM template.